liferay/clay/clayui.com/content/docs/components/forms/forms-hierarchy.md

 ### Description

-Definition of the content hierarchy inside a form structure and the components used to identify the different content blocks.
-This page contemplates the visual definition of the hierarchy, the measurements and the definition of the components that establish that hierarchy"
+The definition of the content hierarchy inside a form structure and the components used to identify the different content blocks.
+This page contemplates the visual definition of the hierarchy and the measurements and the definition of the components that establish that hierarchy.

 <div class="alert alert-info">Check the <a href="https://lexicondesign.io">Lexicon</a> <a href="https://lexicondesign.io/docs/patterns/Forms/formsHierarchy.html">Forms Hierarchy Pattern</a> for a more in-depth look at the motivations and proper usage of this component.</div>